Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### Kubelet

 OpenShift manages `kubelet` configuration with `machine-config-operator`.
-The actual `cloud-config` arguments are set externally, based on the `Infrastructure` resource values on https://github.com/openshift/machine-config-operator/blob/2a51e49b0835bbd3ac60baa685299e86777b064f/pkg/controller/template/render.go#L310-L357, where the support for `external` cloud providers will be added.
+The actual `cloud-config` arguments are set externally, based on the `Infrastructure` [resource values](https://github.com/openshift/machine-config-operator/blob/2a51e49b0835bbd3ac60baa685299e86777b064f/pkg/controller/template/render.go#L310-L357), where the support for `external` cloud providers will be added.
 For each platform with `external` configuration, the `cloud-config` flag will not be set.

 Kubelet is tightly coupled with `CCMs`, due to its [usage](https://github.com/kubernetes/kubernetes/blame/323f34858de18b862d43c40b2cced65ad8e24052/pkg/kubelet/cloudresource/cloud_request_manager.go#L98-L102) of cloud-provider interfaces, such as `Instances` and `NodeAdresses`.
 Whenever there is a need to bootstrap any `Node`, `kubelet` will collect missing information about the instance IP addresses, type and zone.
 This information could later be used by `kube-scheduler`.

 During this procedure all new `Nodes` in the cluster are [tainted](https://github.com/kubernetes/kubernetes/blob/c53ce48d48372c30053a9b67c6d1dee237b5cd69/pkg/kubelet/kubelet_node_status.go#L307-L311) with `node.cloudprovider.kubernetes.io/uninitialized: true`.
-This taint is removed after the [initialization](https://github.com/kubernetes/kubernetes/blob/46d522d0c8e94edb6d29606a28785e35259badd7/staging/src/k8s.io/cloud-provider/controllers/node/node_controller.go#L374-L376) by CCM.
+This taint is removed after the [initialization](https://github.com/kubernetes/kubernetes/blob/46d522d0c8e94edb6d29606a28785e35259badd7/staging/src/k8s.io/cloud-provider/controllers/node/node_controller.go#L374-L376) by `CCM`.

 #### Kube Controller Manager and Kube API Server

 Configuration of these components is managed by `cluster-kube-controller-manager-operator` and `cluster-kube-apiserver-operator` respectively.
 Both operators use [`configobserver`](https://github.com/openshift/library-go/blob/16d6830d0b80dc2a3315207116d009ed2dd4cebf/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L140) module from `library-go` where we set what cloud provider should be used for the given platform.
-When a platform is being switched to CCM, we [must not](https://meet.google.com/linkredirect?authuser=0&dest=https%3A%2F%2Fkubernetes.io%2Fdocs%2Ftasks%2Fadminister-cluster%2Frunning-cloud-controller%2F%23running-cloud-controller-manager) set `cloudProvider` value there and leave it empty.
+When a platform is being switched to `CCM`, we [must not](https://meet.google.com/linkredirect?authuser=0&dest=https%3A%2F%2Fkubernetes.io%2Fdocs%2Ftasks%2Fadminister-cluster%2Frunning-cloud-controller%2F%23running-cloud-controller-manager) set `cloudProvider` value there and leave it empty.

 Next step is to bump `library-go` for the operators.